“Smart people learn from their mistakes. But the real sharp ones learn from

 - Not viewing the company website before your interview

 Visiting the company website is a must.
 I also suggest “Googling” the company to find out if they have been in the news lately.
-Visit GlassDoor, specifically the interview section, where other candidates share their interview story.
+Visit GlassDoor, specifically the interview section, where other candidates share their interview stories.

 - Not preparing interview questions for the interviewer